 What's the difference between the Mobile Mini platform and a HubSpot or Marketo deployment?

 HubSpot and Marketo are SaaS marketing automation platforms — standard data models, standard workflow templates, standard pricing tiers per contact / per send.
-B2B lead generation at the Mobile Mini scale — multi-brand consolidation across three business units, 150+ geographies, deep custom Salesforce integration with durable-first lead capture, geo-personalized content matching visitors to their local market, and a platform that needs to serve as the source of truth for product information internally as well as externally — needed an architecture with substantially more room to evolve.
+B2B lead generation at the Mobile Mini scale — multi-brand consolidation across three business units, 150+ geographies, deep custom Salesforce integration with durable-first lead capture, geo-personalized content matching visitors to their local market, and a platform that needs to serve as the source of truth for product information internally as well as externally — needed an architecture with room for custom data models, geo-personalization across 150+ markets, and a decade of feature evolution without a re-platform.
 Drupal + custom Salesforce integration + Acquia Enterprise Cloud is the class of stack that carries that complexity; SaaS marketing automation tends to reach its limits when a platform needs to be the customer-facing site, the lead-capture system, and the company's product-information source of truth all at once.
 For prospects evaluating that crossover, see the campaign orchestration service overview and the martech stack service overview.

 How do you build a B2B marketing platform that survives a public-company merger?